 Well technically, I did move my muscles, I was extremely itchy.
 So I flexed my arms trying to reach my back with a soft cloth.
 I have now just passed the drying out stage, where everything around me seems to be irritating to me.
 You just keep experiencing these different stages of discomfort.

 Here are some thoughts:

-Why do you really get infected?
-And even reinfected?
-After you might have experienced it before?
+What is the cause of the infection?
+And reinfection sometimes after you might have experienced it before?
 Low immunity?
-Does it mean it is actually a myth that once battled forever battled?
-And why is there no actual cure?
+Does it mean it’s actually a myth that once battled forever battled?
+And WHY is there no actual cure?
 Besides the vaccines?
 How long does the vaccine last before you become susceptible?

 Oh well, I answered myself.
 But the question still remains, does anyone know why they get infected by chickenpox?
 I mean, besides the obvious fact that they came in contact with the virus.
 Well, never mind my ramblings.

 This thing brought me to a standstill.
 I was somewhat isolated (in a well ventilated room please not a quarantine), and I have a toddler human to cater for (in has attention seeking stage too).
 Thank goodness for my forebearing husband who became daddy, mummy and nurse all in one.
 I DON’T know what I would have done.

 Life mostly slows down for over a week or less, if one is lucky to get a good medication that can help put a stop to the number of blisters increasing from its hundreds to thousands.